 The level of activity in the Canadian oil and natural gas industry is influenced by seasonal weather patterns.
 Wet weather and spring thaw may make the ground unstable.
 Consequently, municipalities and provincial transportation departments enforce road bans that restrict the movement of rigs and other heavy equipment, thereby reducing activity levels.
 Also, certain oil and natural gas producing areas are located in areas that are inaccessible other than during the winter months because the ground surrounding the sites in these areas consists of swampy terrain.
-In anticipation of the operational delays associated with "spring break up", the Corporation takes certain steps to mitigate interruption to its activities including, scheduling drilling and completion activities to be completed well before the spring break up season and setting up extra storage where possible to mitigate downtime.
-Through the duration of spring break up, drilling and exploratory activities slow and the Corporation's production which is not otherwise tied-in may be shutin temporarily if access is limited.
+In anticipation of the operational delays associated with "spring break up", the Corporation takes certain steps to mitigate interruption to its activities including, scheduling drilling and completion activities on preconstructed multiwell pads to be executed throughout the spring break up season and setting up extra storage where possible to mitigate downtime.
+Through the duration of spring break up, drilling and exploratory activities slow and the Corporation's production which is not otherwise tied-in may be shut-in temporarily if access is limited.

-In addition, extreme cold weather, heavy snowfall and heavy rainfall may restrict the Corporation's ability to access its properties, cause operational difficulties, including damage to machinery, or contribute to personnel injury as a result of dangerous working conditions.
+In addition, extreme cold weather, heavy snowfall and heavy rainfall in the winter months and forest fires in the summer months may restrict the Corporation's ability to access its properties, cause operational difficulties, including damage to machinery, or contribute to personnel injury as a result of dangerous working conditions.
 Seasonal factors and unexpected weather patterns may lead to declines in exploration and production activity (including temporary production shut-ins), damage to the Corporation's equipment or injury to its personnel.

-See "Risk Factors - Prices, Markets and Marketing", "Risk Factors - Seasonality" and "Risk Factors - Climate Change".
+See "Risk Factors - Prices, Markets and Marketing" and "Risk Factors - Climate Change".